auweii/smartresearch/README.md

 | **Local Storage Layer** | Manages uploaded files, text, and metadata without an external DB. |
 | **Frontend Integration** | React interface for uploading, viewing, and exploring clusters. |

+we now have a working backend pipeline that processes uploaded pdfs end-to-end rather than separate components

+the system can extract text from standard pdfs and uses ocr fallback for scanned documents

+we support both extractive and abstractive summarisation, with structured outputs for each paper

+metadata is automatically extracted and enriched using sources like crossref, with confidence scoring for reliability

+documents are embedded using sentence transformers, which enables semantic search and similarity matching

+we support multiple search modes, including keyword, semantic, and hybrid retrieval

+clustering is implemented using tf-idf and kmeans to group papers into interpretable topic clusters

+the backend exposes api endpoints for upload, summaries, search, clustering, and document retrieval

+the frontend is integrated with these endpoints and supports the main workflow: upload, all papers, cluster, and export

+the system stores files and metadata locally using a lightweight file-based approach

+current issues:

+one current issue is that the “view summary” function in the all papers view is not consistently displaying the correct summary data, which we are in the process of fixing

+overall, the core phase 1 functionality is implemented, and we are now focusing on fixing edge cases, improving consistency between frontend and backend, and polishing the system for submission

 ---

 ## System Overview